ceccopierangiolieugenio/pyTermTk/docs/source/info/resources/clipboard.rst

 Usage
 -----

-Once initialized the clipboard manager, 2 apis are provided that can be used to access the clipboard (:class:`~TermTk.TTkGui.clipboard.TTkClipboard.setText`, :class:`~TermTk.TTkGui.clipboard.TTkClipboard.text`)
+Once initialized the clipboard manager, 2 apis are provided that can be used to access the clipboard (:py:class:`TTkClipboard.setText`, :py:class:`TTkClipboard.text`)

 .. code:: python